Social Work

 GRO 620 Research Methods in Gerontology 3

-The integration and application of qualitative and quantitative research designs and methods used in gerontology.
-Additional attention focuses on the formulation and writing of a research proposal.
+The integration and application of qualitative and quantitative research designs and methods used in gerontology with a focus on developing a scholar practitioner perspective.

 GRO 621 Health and Aging 3